sophiebits/blog/_posts/2018-05-21-type-errors-with-inference-need-stacks.md

 `recordList` on foo.js:8 is type Array<StringRecord> with an explicit annotation.
 ```

-Then I can look and say, oh, foo.js:8 should have the annotation mention NumberRecord instead.
+Then I can look and say, oh, foo.js:8 should use NumberRecord instead.
 Now, I know that this is a simple example and in reality types can come from multiple sources and many types aren't concisely serializable, so I understand if this exact format isn't possible.
 But this is the information I want.

 I think adding this "stack" is crucial to people understanding errors.
 We added "component stacks" to React to allow people to see the parent component and it's invaluable to debugging issues more quickly; offering the deepest component/type name (what we did before and essentially what Flow is doing) is only useful if you have no abstraction in your code.